tildebyte/ChucK-plugin-for-ST3/README.md

 - Usage
     - Currently to get sounds out of SublimeText3 and the ChucK addon we've set up a simple build script.
-The script is found in the build menu, and if you have your build settings configured to automatic then all you have to do is write out your chuck code, save it with a `.ck` extention and hit the shortcut for build (cmd+B, or ctrl+B by default).
-If you don't have build settings set to automatic then you must pick ChucK from the build-scripts manually.
+The script is found in the build menu, and if you have your build settings configured to automatic then all you have to do is
+        - start a new file, save it with a `.ck` extension
+        - write out your chuck code, notice the beautiful syntax highlighting and hints.
+        - hit the shortcut for build (cmd+B, or ctrl+B by default).
+            - A note about build settings: If you don't have build settings set to automatic then you must pick ChucK from the build-scripts manually.

 ## Features
 - Run the current ChucK program in ChucK, with the output going